SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 Ability Slots:
 * Tier 2 classes have 2 ability slots
 * Tier 3 classes retain their tier 2 abilities and have 2 additional slots for a total of 4
+* Each class will have at least 2 abilities
-* In some cases, a slot is used for 2 abilities by holding Shift (key can be changed) while pressing the hotkey to active the alternative ability instead.
+* In some cases, a slot may be used for 2 abilities by holding Shift (key can be changed) while pressing the hotkey to active the alternative ability instead.
   * Tier 2 classes can therefore have up to 4 abilities
   * Tier 3 classes can therefore have up to 8 abilities